Walk & Talk Therapy

 — M.B.

-You find it easy to communicate your thoughts, feelings, and emotions while walking in nature with another human being.
-You enjoy combining your emotional & mental health + physical health techniques and do not find it to be distracting or distressing to be in highly populated nature locations such as:
+Typically those who thrive in these various locations out in nature, find it easy to communicate thoughts, feelings, and emotions while walking in nature with another human being.
+They can manage their attention, focus, and energy towards their inner health and wealth so to speak, which perceptually and physically benefiting from the nature environment.
+They enjoy combining mental & relationship health + physical health techniques such as slow or fast walking, and do not find it to be distracting or distressing to be in public nature locations such as:

 How will I know where to meet you?